-The colour-colour diagrams of the population divided into regions are in Fig. 2.
+The colour-colour diagrams of the population divided into regions are shown in Fig. 2.
 The evolutionary track obtained from the Yggdrasil evolutionary models (Zackrisson et al. 2011) is overplotted.
 Most of the clusters have ages between 10 Myr and 1 Gyr, with noticeable differences between regions.
-Bin 1 and Bin 3 seem to host, on average, younger populations compared to Bin 2 and 4.
-The molecular ring has a colour distribution that is clearly very different from all the others, a sign that this region could be biased by incompleteness against old and red clusters.
+Bins 1 and 3 seem to host, on average, younger populations compared to Bins 2 and 4.
+The MR has a colour distribution that is clearly very different from all the others, a sign that this region could be biased by incompleteness against old and red clusters.
 Comparing the arm and inter-arm environments, we note that clusters in the spiral arm are on average younger than clusters in the inter-arm.

-The median, 1st and 3rd quartiles of the U-B colours in each region are shown in Fig. 3.
-The colours for equal-area bins are also reported, showing very little difference from the equal-number bins.
+The median, first and third quartiles of the U-B colours in each region are shown in Fig. 3.
+The colours for equal-area bins are also reported, showing very little difference from the equalnumber bins.
 Trends similar to what was previously observed are recovered.
-Clusters in Bin 2 and 4 are on average older than in Bin 1 and 3.
-The U-B colour distribution of the MR is very different from the other radial bins, possibly also due to the higher extinction in this region.
+Clusters in Bins 2 and 4 are on average older than in Bins 1 and 3.
+The U - B colour distribution of the MR is very different from the other radial bins, possibly also due to the higher extinction in this region.
 However, extinction alone cannot explain the lack of sources populating the 100 Myr region in Fig. 2.
-The main difference is recovered again when comparing clusters in SA and IA environment, which have an average colour difference of ~ 0.3 mag.
-Median values of E(B-V) derived from the SED fitting are also displayed in Fig. 3: as expected the MR is the region with the highest extinction.
-The median extinction values do not vary much in the other bins and therefore extinction alone can not explain the differences observed in the distribution of U-B colours.
+The main difference is recovered again when comparing clusters in SA and IA environment, which have an average colour difference of $\sim$ 0.3 mag.
+Median values of E(B-V) derived from the SED fitting are also displayed in Fig. 3: as expected, the MR is the region with the highest extinction.
+The median extinction values do not vary much in the other bins and therefore extinction alone cannot explain the differences observed in the distribution of U - B colours.